I always get so excited for my first trip of the year to Pittsburgh. I get to see friends from work, and visit

 measure where I got a Clipper City Bourbon Barrel aged Below Decks.
 It was a good trip, but tiring.
 Business travel is tough.
 Good thing I’ve learned how to make the best

-intelligent man is sometimes forced to be drunk to spend time with his fools.”
+of it. - 5959/11792“An intelligent man is sometimes forced to be drunk to spend time with his fools.” - Ernest Hemingway

 No comments: